Ex4ltado/JarEditor/README.md

 val clazz = classManager.makeClass(jar, mainClass.toBytecode())
 ```

-After that you can modify the bytecode of the `main` method to print `Hello, Jarpulator!` before the first line of the
+After that you can modify the bytecode of the `main` method to print `Hello, JarEditor!` before the first line of the
 method:

 ```kotlin